Last updated date: March 27, 2026 | 4:43 pm

 the profits.

-sole proprietorship has the least paperwork - all you need to do
+a sole proprietorship requires the least paperwork: all you need to do is apply for a name

-DTI, get the necessary permits from the LGU, and register it with the BIR.
+with DTI, get the necessary permits from the LGU, and register it with the BIR.

 The main disadvantage of sole proprietorships is that owners have no protection from the

-goes into debt.
+losses or goes into debt.

 Sole proprietorships also can’t distribute shares, making it hard to attract investors.
 You